 Three cooking options:

 For the crispiest wings, always go with deep frying.
 You are not going to match the result any other way.
 But for reduced fat, air frying and baking are better options.
-This recipe provides instructions on how cook the wing all three ways.
+This recipe provides instructions on how to cook the wing all three ways.

 How to store and reheat leftovers: